Mid-Career Awards: Visual Arts and Curatorial Excellence

-The Hnatyshyn Foundation Mid-Career Award for Curatorial Excellence of $20,000 (formerly $15,000), is awarded to a Canadian mid-career curator of contemporary visual art in recognition of their contribution to the advancement of the contemporary visual arts in Canada.
+The Hnatyshyn Foundation Mid-Career Award for Curatorial Excellence, of $20,000 (formerly $15,000), is awarded annually to a Canadian mid-career curator of contemporary visual art in recognition of their contribution to the advancement of the contemporary visual arts in Canada.

-Both prizes are awarded annually and can only be received once.
-The eligible disciplines for the visual arts prize include painting, drawing, engraving, sculpture, photography, sculptural installations, and multimedia installations.
+• Both prizes are awarded annually and can only be received once.
+The eligible disciplines for the visual arts prize include, but are not limited to, painting, drawing, engraving, sculpture, photography, sculptural installations, and multimedia installations.

 Artists and curators cannot apply for these awards.
 A selection committee of arts professionals from across the country draws up the list of candidates and chooses the award recipients.
 Candidates must be Canadian citizens or permanent residents.